A universal scheme to self-test any quantum state or measurement: Appendix B: Self-testing any extremal POVM

-In this section, we show how to certify Eve's second measurement $E_1=\{R_{l|1}\}$ to be a particular reference projective measurement $E'_1=\{R'_{l|1}\}$ (up to some additional degrees of freedom).
+Here we present an alternative proof in the case when we want to certify Eve's second measurement $E_1=\{R_{l|1}\}$ to be a particular reference projective measurement $E'_1=\{R'_{l|1}\}$ (up to some additional degrees of freedom).
 For this purpose, we use the states generated by the sources, certified as in Eq. \eqref{statest1}, and the certified measurements in Eqs. \eqref{stmea1} and \eqref{stmea2} along with some additional conditions imposed on the observed correlations.

 Let us consider an ideal reference projective measurement $E'_1=\{R'_{l|1}\}$ where $R'_{l|1}$ are mutually orthogonal projections defined on a Hilbert space of arbitrary finite dimension $\mathbbm{C}^D$ whose ranks are in general arbitrary; let denote them by $r_l=\mathrm{rank}(R'_{l|1})$.
 Let us also assume that the measurement has $K\leq 2^N$ outcomes; $r_1+\ldots+r_K=D$.
 Such a measurement can always be embedded in an $N$-qubit Hilbert space $(\mathbbm{C}^2)^{\otimes N}$ where $N$ the minimal natural number such that $D\leq 2^N$.
 In order to represent $R'_{l|1}$ in the $N$-qubit Hilbert space one can for instance assign to any element of the standard basis $\ket{i}\in \mathbbm{C}^D$ an element $\ket{i_1\ldots i_N}$ of the product standard basis of $(\mathbbm{C}^2)^{\otimes}$ such that $i_1\ldots i_N$ is a binary representation of $i$ $(i=0,\ldots,D-1)$.
 Then, one needs to add another projective measurement element $M^{\perp}$ to $E_1'$ so that the resulting measurement defined on $(\mathbbm{C}^2)^{\otimes N}$ satisfies